FASHOLA MUIBAT OMOTOLA

 Research Interest

-I am an Environmental Microbiologist and focus on bioremoval of pollutants from the environment.
-My research area includes bioremediation, microbial biotechnology and biodiversity of soil, plant and water.
+Description: I am an Environmental Microbiologist and focus on bioremoval of pollutants from the environment.
+My research area includes bioremediation, microbial biotechnology, biodiversity of soil and plant-microbes interaction.
 My research involves assessment of microbes for their remediation potentials that can be harnessed in restoration of environments perturbed with organic and inorganic pollutants.
-Environmental pollution is a global menace influencing every nook and corner of the earth.
+Environmental pollution and food insecurity is fast becoming a global menace influencing every nook and corner of the earth.
 All types of life forms are in one way or the other affected by the impact of pollution and there is need to find suitable remediation approaches to this menace.
 Bioremediation has been recognized to be the best way to neutralize polluted environments.
-My research seeks to discern the various ways bacteria and fungi interact with pollutants in the environment, using culture dependent and independent approaches to assess the bioremediation potentials of the microorganisms.
-I am particularly fascinated by metagenomic approach because it gives more insight into the microbial diversities present in various polluted sites including the underrepresented populations, functional genes as well as the metabolic biosynthetic pathways of the microbes that can be explored in bioremoval of pollutants in the environment.
-My current research attempts to use metagenomic tools to study the effects of heavy metals on microbial community structure and the various biosynthetic pathways used by microbes to withstand the stress imposed on them by heavy metals in the environment.
+My research seeks to discern the various ways bacteria interact with pollutants in the environment, using culture dependent and independent approaches to assess the bioremediation potentials of the microorganisms.
+I am particularly fascinated by the metagenomic approach because it gives more insight into the microbial diversities present in various polluted sites including the underrepresented populations, functional genes as well as the metabolic pathways of the microbes that can be explored in bioremoval of pollutants in the environment.
+My current research attempts to determine the relationship between heavy metals and antibiotics resistance in various environmental compartments.
+My studies so far have been able to confirm the suitability of microbes in reducing bioavailability of organic and inorganic pollutants in the environment as well as predicting suitable bioremediation strategies for their removal.
+I have also been able to show the co-occurence of heavy metals and antibiotic resistance traits in bacteria isolated from soil and animal wastes.

 Qualifications